Both carers and users

 Women in Scotland need a modern health service

 that is responsive to their needs.
-With one of the
+With one of

-disease, a preventative and educative approach is
+and heart disease, a preventative and educative

-women 5 health will have long-term benefits.
+approach to women 5 health will have long-term

-We place a high value on one-stop clinics and integrated
+We place a high value on one-stop clinics and

-services for health, local government and voluntary
+integrated services for health, local government

-sector services and welcome initiatives such as
+and voluntary sector services and welcome initiatives

 Housing